Skip to Content

-As a frequently traveling mom of two, I dread the winter travel months a little bit.
+As a frequently traveling mom of two, I always dread the winter travel months a little bit.
 While heading home for the holidays is tons of fun, the merriest time of year also coincides with cold and flu season.
-Chances are good that someone in the family will come down with a cold or other minor illness just before a big trip or while we are already on the road.
+Chances are good that someone in the family will come down with some minor illness just before a big trip or while we are already on the road.

 But we also lived to tell the tale and so can you.
 Here are the essential tips you need to know about travel with a sick child – whether on a road trip, by air, or anywhere else.